DUCTMASTERS HAS THE KEYS [KNOWLEDGE, EQUIPMENT, AND YOUR BEST INTEREST AT HEART IN HELPING YOU SAVE MONEY]

 An air conditioner works by removing the hot air from the indoor air, thus making it “cool.”
 The air conditioner transfers heat from the inside of the home to the outside.
 The refrigerant that is in the system absorbs the excess heat and is pumped through a closed system of “refrigerant piping” to the outside unit.
 A fan blows outside air over the hot coil, transferring the heat from the refrigerant to the outdoor air.
 Thus, since the “heat” from the inside air has been removed and transferred to the outside air, the indoor air is cooled.

+The answer is “auto”.
 If you set the thermostat to “auto,” the fan will operate only when the temperature requires (when the heating or cooling unit is running).
 If you set the thermostat to “on,” the fan operates all of the time.
-For optimum air filtering, run the fan all of the time.
+We have found that thermostats set to “on”, cause humidity issues and possibly even mold growth.

 - What contractor should I use?